ipsum-community/ipsum-community.github.io/_ipsum/shakespeare.md

 title: Shakespeare Ipsum
 key: shakespeare
 description: "To ipsum or not to ipsum.
-What happens when you combine all phrases from William Shakespeare's most famous monoloques?
+What happens when you combine all phrases from William Shakespeare's most famous monologues?
 When you need some more art or creativity in your website dummy texts, then Shakespeare Ipsum is for you."
 author: Steven K

 start_with: "to be, or not to be, thats the question"